Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

 Bring emotions and feelings into your play with this gentle collection of learning resources.
 Learning about emotions is a huge task however this specially curated gift set offers opportunity to learn these important lessons through play.

 Understanding the difference between emotions and feelings

 In short, emotions are the body’s response to an experience.
-Feelings are the concious awareness or experience of the emotional reaction.
+Feelings are the conscious awareness or experience of the emotional reaction.

-Emotions are triggered by neurotransmitters and hormones by the brain.
-From there, feelings evolve when the emotions are being conciously analyised.
+Emotions are triggered by neurotransmitters and hormones in the brain.
+From there, feelings evolve when the emotions are being consciously analysed.